 2022 World Cup Venues in Qatar

 The 2022 World Cup will be one of the most compact in the tournament’s history.
 All of the stadiums are within a 55 kilometer (35 mile) radius from Doha, which will make it incredibly convenient for fans.
-Unlike past tournaments, those attending the tournament can base themselves in one hotel and attend matches in all the different host stadiums without having to fly between cities or take overnight trips.
+Unlike past tournaments, those traveling for the event can base themselves in one hotel and be near all the different host stadiums without having to fly between cities or take overnight trips.
 It’s a dream for spectators.
 Adding to the experience are the incredible venues (all complete with cooling systems to combat the desert heat), most of which are being built specifically for the World Cup.

 Al Bayt Stadium

 Located about 55 kilometers (35 miles) north of Doha, Al Khor is a coastal city with an abundance of beaches, parks, and mangrove forests.
 It’s a smaller city but offers plenty for visitors to enjoy.
 The seafront corniche makes for a scenic walk and the popular Purple Island is a wonderful conservation area worthy of exploration.

 Al Bayt Stadium is truly unique.
 The entire structure is covered by a giant tent, reminiscent of those historically used by nomadic peoples in the region.
 While it serves as a nod to Qatar’s past, it also looks forward to the future.
 The top level of the stadium is portable and is intended to be donated to a developing nation after the World Cup.
 With seating for 60,000, Al Bayt Stadium is one of the larger stadiums in the tournament and will host one of the semi-final matches.